nearform/angular-patterns-workshop/slides/flattening-rxjs-streams.md

 # Step 8: Flattening RxJS streams
 <div class="dense">

-- A common situation when working with RxJS is triggering streams based on another stream,
+- A common situation when working with RxJS is triggering streams based on another stream
 - A good example of this a stream of clicks from a button which calling an api that returns an observable stream
 - The naive and intuitive approach would lead to heavy nesting and difficult to understand code